 When cannabis smoke is inhaled the sensory nerves in your airways trigger a cough reflex.
 This natural process is your body’s way of protecting itself from harmful materials.
 Scientists are still learning exactly how cannabis smoke affects our lungs but as of now, research has not found any connection between smoking cannabis and long-term lung damage.

-If you’re goal is to completely stop coughing, then your best option is to consider a different way of consuming cannabis such as tinctures, capsules, and edibles.
+If you’re goal is to completely stop coughing, then your best option is to consider a different way of consuming cannabis that might be a little easier on your lungs and throat such as tinctures, capsules, edibles or vapes (here are some great tips about how to hit a cart without coughing).
 Otherwise, you just need to accept that the occasional cough is just part of smoking weed so just grab some tea or water before you light up.

 References and additional reading